Podcasting can be overwhelming when you’re getting started so we’ve created this guide to walk you through that process.

 I used a handful of other podcast hosts over the years and cannot say enough good things about Simplecast.
 There’s a reason why well-known shows like Off Camera and Armchair Expert trust Simplecast, and if it’s good enough for the big dogs, it’s good enough for the rest of us.

 Section #5: New & Noteworthy

-Getting in the New & Noteworthy Section of iTunes
+Getting in the New & Noteworthy Section of Apple Podcasts

 I’m not going to lie to you and say these next few paragraphs are guaranteed to work.
-What I am going to tell you is that they worked well for me and anyone I’ve helped start and publish a new podcast in iTunes.
+What I am going to tell you is that they worked well for me and anyone I’ve helped start and publish a new podcast in Apple Podcasts.

 Why should you care about the New & Noteworthy section?

 It’s a guaranteed window of additional promotion to the front page of whatever category your podcast fits into.
 This is hugely beneficial in growing your listenership early on and creating some awesome credibility for you and your podcast (especially if you’re trying to court sponsors or get your audience to tune in to your new podcast).